How many times have you asked someone working at SaaS company what it is his company does, and found yourself walking away with the following feeling:

 This is a problem.

-“Tasking those who develop and maintain the technical aspects of the product with describing your product will almost always end in disaster.”
+“Tasking those who develop and maintain the technical aspects of the product with describing your solution will almost always end in disaster.”

-Long, technical articles are a complicated way of conveying concepts, and very often do not result in the prospect reaching that desirable comprehension threshold.
+Long, technical articles are a complicated way of conveying concepts, and very often do not result in the prospect truly understanding what it is you set out to explain.

 The value of video marketing